orizens/orizens.com/src/pages/blog/2014-07-28-how-to-keep-up-with-the-javascript-landscape-trends.md

   - learning
   - resources
 ---
 Often, friends ask me how I keep up with all the news and trends in the javascript world.
-They wonder about the extensive knowledge, answers and information I have about web development today, and specifically &#8211; front end web development.
+They wonder about the extensive knowledge, answers and information I have about web development today, and specifically - front end web development.

-Well, It&#8217;s not a secret &#8211; there is a certain path you can follow along and be point of reference by yourself.
+Well, It's not a secret - there is a certain path you can follow along and be point of reference by yourself.
 You just need to embrace this certain path.

 <!--more-->